-Hood River is the perfect base for day trips around the Columbia River Gorge, like wine touring, e-biking and rafting down the White Salmon River.
+Hood River is the perfect base for day trips around the Columbia River Gorge which is one of the 7 wonders of Oregon, like wine touring, e-biking and rafting down the White Salmon River.
 There’s plenty to explore around Mt Hood and Mt Adams, which are home to some of the best hikes near Hood River.

-Some of Oregon’s best waterfalls are just a short drive away, including a handful in nearby Starvation Creek State Park and impressive Multnomah Falls which is 30 minutes west of town.
+Some of Oregon’s best waterfalls are just a short drive away, including a handful in nearby Starvation Creek State Park, Horsetail Falls and impressive Multnomah Falls which is 30 minutes west of town.

 On the Washington side of the Gorge which is a stone’s throw away from Hood River, there are even more wineries, the community of Trout Lake which has cool underground caves, and the historic town of Bingen which has a cool downtown strip including a great antique store.

 It takes about 45 minutes to drive up to Mt Hood where you can downhill or cross-country ski in the winter, snowshoe to frozen Tamanawas Falls, and visit iconic Timberline Lodge which is known as the hotel in The Shining.
 In the summer months, grab your paddle and head to Lost Lake, Laurance Lake or Trillium Lake for some fun in the sun.

 Book a tour of the Columbia River Gorge waterfalls:

 The best hotels in Hood River Oregon

 There are quite a few options for Hood River lodging, from quaint B&Bs to riverside hotels.
 If rooms are hard to come by in the height of tourist season, head across the river to White Salmon or stay at the uber-cool Society Hotel in Bingen, Washington which is just a few minutes from downtown Hood River and also has a fantastic spa and bathhouse.